MICHELE NORRIS, Host:

 MICHELE KELEMEN: An adviser to Turkey's Prime Minister Recep Tayyip Erdogan says his country had good reason to vote against the U.N. sanctions.
 Turkey doesn't believe sanctions will work and the foreign policy adviser, Ibrahim Kalin, says Turkey wants to keep open a diplomatic channel to Tehran.

-Dr. IBRAHIM KALIN (Chief Foreign Policy Adviser to Prime Minister Recep Tayyip Erdogan): We don't disagree with our American and European friends on the ultimate goal of this process, and that is to prevent Iran from having a nuclear bomb.
+IBRAHIM KALIN: We don't disagree with our American and European friends on the ultimate goal of this process, and that is to prevent Iran from having a nuclear bomb.
 The goal is the same.
 We don't disagree in substance.
 We disagree in style.

-Senator JOHN McCAIN (Republican, Arizona): The rhetoric that he is using concerning Israel, an obvious thumb in the eye that Turkey and Brazil orchestrated with this feckless agreement on enriched material, is an indication that Turkey continues at a crossroad.
+JOHN MCCAIN: The rhetoric that he is using concerning Israel, an obvious thumb in the eye that Turkey and Brazil orchestrated with this feckless agreement on enriched material, is an indication that Turkey continues at a crossroad.

-Assistant Secretary PHILIP J. CROWLEY (U.S. Department of State): Iran, over the time that it refused to engage the international community, in essence doubled its enriched uranium supply.
+PHILIP J: Iran, over the time that it refused to engage the international community, in essence doubled its enriched uranium supply.
 That has degraded the value of the TRR.

 KELEMEN: Crowley says if the fuel swap deal is improved, that could be a step toward the broader discussions that the U.S. and its partners are seeking to get Iran to clear up questions about its nuclear program.
 And that's where Crowley sees a role for Turkey.